Timmy-Codes/Onko_MiniProject/documentation/open-dicom-file.md

 **FileNotFound** - returns None and passes control back to the calling class or function, logging the error with the error type and file path that caused the error.

-**InvalidDicomError** - initially logs a warning to the user that file is not a valid DICOM file.
+**InvalidDicomError** - Displays message to user that DICOM file is invalid and could not be opened.
+Logs a warning that file is not a valid DICOM file or failed to load.
 After which the function attempts to force read the DICOM file to circumvent missing file header information.
 If successful, a warning is logged stating the file was successfully read, and a ‘FileDataset’ object is returned.
 If unsuccessful, the error is logged stating the file was not read with None returned and control passed back to the calling class or function.

 **Exception** - logs error message stating that an unexpected error has occurred and simply returns None, passing control back to the calling class or function.